Senna italica: Flowers and fruit

 Flowering usually takes place during rainy season, but flowers can appear throughout the year in moist conditions.
 Senna italica is usually propagated by seeds.
 Treating the seed by abrasion improves germination.

 Flowers of Senna italica, are actinomorphic and the inflorescence takes the form of axillary racemes, which are about 2–25 cm long.
 Petals of these flowers are usually yellow or orange in color, up to 13 mm long and are of obovate shape.
 Rhombic to ovate bracts are conspicuously present, but very small in size (up to 5mm long).
 The flower of Senegal senna is bisexual, zygomorphic and 5-merous.
 It usually has 10 stamens (lower 2 are the largest; 5 are medium-sized; 3 are short and sterile), Style up to 6 mm long and a superior ovary with short and stiff hair.

 Senegal senna has freely dehiscent fruits.
 Fruits are oblong or ellipsoidal; they are strongly curved, falcate, bent or lunate shaped.
 The fruit may contain as many as 11 seeds.
-The seeds have elliptical line or depression and are wrinkled or rugose.
+The seeds have an elliptical line or depression and are wrinkled or rugose.
 Seeds are usually of olive, green or black color.

 Distribution and habitat

 Senegal senna is native to African countries from Cape Verde east to Somalia and south to South Africa.
 It is also native to Asia, from the Middle East to Iran, Iraq, Pakistan and India to Sri Lanka.
 Later, this plant has been introduced to Caribbean and Venezuela.
 This plant is also introduced to the United States and is currently located at New York Botanical Garden.

-The subspecies italica is often found in West Africa, North Africa, Sudan, the Horn of Africa and from Yemen to Northwest India.
-But it is naturalized in some parts of South Africa.
+The subspecies italica is often found in West Africa, North Africa, Sudan, the Horn of Africa and from Yemen to Northwest India, but it is naturalized in some parts of South Africa.
 Subspecies micrantha is mostly seen from Southern Ethiopia and Somalia southwards to Namibia, Botswana, Zimbabwe and Mozambique.
 Micrantha has been introduced to India too.
 Arachoides are limited to Namibia, Botswana and South Africa.

 Ecology

 Senna italica can be seen in grassland of the drier regions of tropical Africa, from sea level up to 1850m altitude.
-Usually, it is found close to streams and in sandy and disturbed habitats, such as, waste places about towns and country dwellings, abandoned gardens, roadsides etc. This plant is adapted to warm temperature and may grow throughout the year.
+Usually, it is found close to streams and in sandy and disturbed habitats such as waste places about towns and country dwellings, abandoned gardens, roadsides, etc. This plant is adapted to warm temperature and may grow throughout the year.

 Senna italica is known as the host of the root lesion nematode.
 Serious termite attacks are observed during perennial cultivation.